 Either way, the job tasks of these two PSW career paths are as follows:

-• Prepare meals and do light housekeeping
+- Prepare meals and do light housekeeping.

-• Report any unsafe conditions
+- Report any unsafe conditions.

-• Maintain any needed documentation regarding the client
+- Maintain any needed documentation regarding the client.

 3. The Schedule in Home Care vs. Nursing Home

-When it comes to home care scheduling, there are usually two ways this is done: live-in home care and 24-hour home care.
+There are usually two scheduling methods: live-in home care and 24-hour home care.

-Live-In Home Care Scheduling 24-Hour Home Care Scheduling
+Live-In Home Care Scheduling | 24-Hour Home Care Scheduling |

 4. The Salary in Home Care vs. Nursing Home